 Radical acceptance is a tool, to help gain the clarity to see that you do in fact have options.
 Rather than getting swept along by only continually seeing all consuming unfairness and injustice, your time and energy can, and will, remain instead focused on serving you truly best.

 Radical acceptance takes and keeps the intensity of emotion in check.
 It keeps emotions and thoughts rationally in check and therefore helpful, rather than unhelpful.

 Radical acceptance keeps you goal focused.
 Radical acceptance keeps you balanced and in a position of wise, healthy equilibrium, rather than swinging on a pendulum.

 Radical acceptance is not about denying emotions or circumstances.
-Instead, it about being very real about them.
+Instead, it is about being very real about them.

-When we are able to be very real and also rational and slightly more objective, we hold the best key for going forward towards the very best of outcomes and solutions we require and desire.
+When we are able to be very real, and also rational and slightly more objective, we hold the best key for going forward towards the very best of outcomes and solutions we require and desire.

 For those of us who are people of faith, practising radical acceptance is also in fact actually very biblical.
 To be real about one's challenging circumstances and their hardship, yet retain self control and practise the Fruit of the Spirit as best we can, is deemed the better spiritual pathway and most Christlike stance to take.

 There is indeed, very sound, diverse and great benefits and value in practising radical acceptance in hard times that are just awfully plain hard.

 I personally highly recommend picking up and embracing the tool of radical acceptance, as best you can, and as soon as you can.